 To meet the MCAT requirements, it’s a good idea to check the MCAT test and release dates, since you’ll need to take the test after the application cycle at MUN medical school opens and submit your results before the application deadline.
 The same goes for your CASPer test.
 Newfoundland medical schools are on the list of medical schools that require CASPer, so looking into a CASPer test prep course is advisable if you’re feeling overwhelmed.
 You can also find the best MCAT prep course in Canada to help you prepare for this tough exam.
 The average accepted students at the Memorial medical school score 85% and higher on their MCAT, so competition is fierce.

-For the academic side of Newfoundland medical school admissions, students might consider a medical school consultant in Canada, who can not only advise them on taking the MCAT and CASPer, or how to find pre-med opportunities, they can also provide helpful feedback before you hit submit on your online application.
+For the academic side of Newfoundland medical school admissions, you might consider medical school admissions consulting, which can not only advise you on taking the MCAT and CASPer, or how to find pre-med opportunities, they can also provide helpful feedback before you hit submit on your online application.

 Read more about MUN Medical School admission statistics and requirements!